plabradorjr/shill_v0.2/README.md

-## this is a Flatiron School Project
+## This is a Flatiron School Project
 # React, Redux, and Rails API

-This is a Flatiron School project.
+Front end is using React, Redux, and fetching Coingecko API and Localhost API.

-Front end is using React, Redux, and fetching Coingecko API and Localhost API Backend is Rails for proving API and user authentication
+Backend is Rails for proving API, storing user submitted data, and user authentication

 # Installation

-You will need to run two separate servers for front-end and the other for back-end.
+You will need to run two separate servers, one for front-end and one for back-end.

 ## Backend

-After checking out the repo, run `bundle install` to install dependencies.
+After checking out the repo, cd into backend_shill and run `bundle install` to install dependencies.

 run `rails db:migrate`